 For myself, I exercise 5-6 times a week, each session between 50 minute to an hour.
 I vary my training so I would alternate between high intensity and moderate intensity for 4 -5 of the days and one day is just stretching.
 I would not do consecutive days of high intensity of consecutive days of heavy strength and endurance as my body needs time to recover.
 Sufficient amount of food especially protein and sufficient rest, are key to building strength and fitness level.

-Talk to your personal trainer about your training regime; you should know what and how you are progressing.
-If however you do not know where to begin it's best to get the help of a personal trainer who can effectively develop a program for you to achieve your goals.
+Talk to your gym PT about your training regime; you should know what and how you are progressing.
+If however you do not know where to begin it’s best to get the help of a personal trainer who can effectively develop a program for you to achieve your goals.